 31 January 2024

 Required subjects: B in your most relevant subject

 You may be asked to submit a piece of written work.

 Places for Astrophoria Foundation Year: Up to 50

-Are you a student from the UK interested in studying Classics, English, History or Theology & Religion (or a joint course) but your personal or educational circumstances have meant you are unlikely to achieve the grades typically required for Oxford courses?
+Are you a student from the UK interested in studying Classics, English, History or Theology & Religion?
+Have your personal or educational circumstances meant you are unlikely to achieve the grades typically required for Oxford courses?
 If so, then choosing to apply for your course with a Foundation Year might be the right option for you.

 The Foundation Year in Humanities course begins with an introduction to the Humanities which will allow you to explore the similarities and differences between the Humanities subjects before moving to more subject specific study.
 It will also give you an understanding of what it means to study your subject at undergraduate level.
 Alongside your subject you will also have the option to take either one language course or one maths course.

 Alongside your academic subject programme, you will take the Preparation for Undergraduate Studies course.
 This will help you develop the core skills that will enable you to thrive on a course at undergraduate level, whether at Oxford or another university.
 These modules will provide support in building general academic skills including: